-Strategic thinking is the synthesis of creativity and intuition that helps in the formulation of a vision for the organization whereas Strategic Planning is the process of breaking down a goal into steps, designing how each step may be implemented and estimating anticipated consequences.
+Strategic thinking is the synthesis of creativity and intuition that helps in the formulation of a vision for the organization.
+In contrast, strategic planning is the process of breaking down a goal into steps.
+It involves designing how each step may be implemented and estimating anticipated consequences.

-Strategic Thinking in business is proactive and helps in defining competitive domain for corporate strategic advantage.
+Strategic thinking in business is proactive and helps in defining competitive domain for corporate strategic advantage.
 It uses external and internal data and a qualitative synthesis of perceptions and opinions.
-Strategic Thinking helps in creating a strategy that is unifying, balanced and encompasses an integrative outline for decisions concerning resource utilization and overall business direction.
+Strategic thinking helps in creating a strategy that is unifying and encompasses an outline for decisions concerning resource utilization and overall business direction.
 Successful Strategic thinking is similar to value addition to the business, can help optimize resource utilization and initiate positive changes.

-Strategic thinking in business involves making a series of decisions about what actions the company intends to take to become more successful.
+Strategic thinking in business involves making a series of decisions about what actions the company wants to take to become more successful.
 Companies should strive to make strategic thinking a continuous, year-round exercise.

-Every business is affected by change – national or local, which impacts the spending power of a company’s customers.
-New competitive threats arise and simultaneously new markets open up.
-Strategic thinking is a mindset of preparing for these changes and having plans in place to deal with them.
-Reacting quickly is tantamount to adaptability with agility to take advantage of prospects and minimize the damage of unforeseen undesirable events.
+Every business is affected by change – national or local, which impacts the spending power of a company’s customers. hence, new competitive threats arise and simultaneously new markets open up.
+Strategic thinking competencies is a mindset of preparing for these changes and having plans in place to deal with them.
+Furthermore, reacting quickly is tantamount to adapt with agility and to take advantage of prospects and minimize the damage of unforeseen undesirable events.
 Strategic thinking in business compels companies to identify they cannot afford to be at a standstill.
 They must be innovative in all facets of business operations.
-A company comfortable with doing things in the same manner year on year typically ends up losing a chunk of the market pie, as compared to companies that are improvising.
+A company doing things in the same manner each year typically ends up losing a chunk of the market pie.
+This is in contrast to those companies that are improvising.

-Business owners that make strategic thinking a central theme of their management idea often become better strategic thinkers with the passage of time.
+Leaders that make strategic thinking a central theme often become better strategic thinkers with the passage of time.
 They learn how to identify subtle changes in the business milieu that will have a direct impact on their revenues.
-They become more adept at envisioning how competitors are likely to respond to the strategies put in force by them.
-They begin to view the business from their customers’ perspective, and formulate strategies to enhance their capability to tap new potential customers.
+Leaders become more adept at envisioning how competitors are likely to respond to the strategies put in force by them.
+They begin to view the business from their customers’ perspective.
+Hence, they formulate strategies to enhance their capability to tap new potential customers.